-Producer Prices Change in Switzerland averaged 1.02 percent from 1964 until 2020, reaching an all time high of 18.66 percent in April of 1974 and a record low of -6.80 percent in August of 2015.
+Producer Prices Change in Switzerland averaged 0.97 percent from 1964 until 2021, reaching an all time high of 18.66 percent in April of 1974 and a record low of -6.80 percent in August of 2015.
 This page provides the latest reported value for - Switzerland Producer Prices Change - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
-Switzerland Producer and Import Prices YoY - data, historical chart, forecasts and calendar of releases - was last updated on August of 2020.
+Switzerland Producer and Import Prices YoY - data, historical chart, forecasts and calendar of releases - was last updated on March of 2021.